StudentEng2016/CENG315.Project2/README.md

 it can be created using common tools and processes meaning it is not reliant on a single supplier.

- Need Reviewing
- [
-FarmBot is going to address some the problems the agricultural industry faces, such as loss of money, inefficiency of some equipment and exploitation of resources.
-FarmBot is going to be more economical and ecofriendly unlike other agricultural equipment being used.
-It incorporates precision farming, which happens to be a concept based on observing, measuring and responding to inter- and intra-field variability in crops.
-The device is going to be constructed in the FarmBot company.
- It is going to be made of an Arduino Mega 2560, Raspberry Pi 3, disassembled hardware packages and other software sources.
- The FarmBot Genesis runs on custom built tracks and other supporting infrastructure which needs to be self assembled.
- The robot itself relies on a GUI platform which users can access through the FarmBot’s web app.
- The physical robotic system is set in alignment with the crops that are plotted out in the virtual version on the web app.
- This is how FarmBot can be efficient and reliably distribute water, fertilizer and other elements to keep the plants healthy and striving with minimun wastage.
-The device is going to be cheaper than conventional tools and cost-effective.

-We have searched for prior art via Humber’s IEEE subscription selecting “My Subscribed Content” (Billingsley, Oetomo, & Reid, 2009) and have found and read (Bergerman et al., 2015) which provides insight into similar efforts.
-In the Computer Engineering Technology program, we have learned about the following topics from the respective relevant courses:
--	Java Docs from CENG 212 Programming Techniques In Java,
--	Construction of circuits from CENG 215 Digital And Interfacing Systems,
--	Rapid application development and Gantt charts from CENG 216 Intro to Software Engineering,
--	Micro computing from CENG 252 Embedded Systems,
--	SQL from CENG 254 Database With Java,
--	Web access of databases from CENG 256 Internet Scripting; and,
--	Wireless protocols such as 802.11 from TECH152 Telecom Networks.
-This knowledge and skill set will enable me to build the subsystems and integrate them together as my capstone project.
-]

 Executive Summary
 -----------------